cedy/simdocs/README.md

 # Simdocs

+## Disclaimer
+This is a hobby project to better learn Go.

 ## Overview
 Simdocs is simple web application to keep track of orders/receipts/etc. This is build for people who still use just a paper copy of their documents.